 If you’re a UK resident, don’t forget that you can turn your ticket into a Gift Aid donation and visit again within 1 year!
 Just make sure you write your name at the back and get a stamp on your way out.
 In hindsight, I would have gone earlier in the morning and, if I could, I would have taken a day off work to visit the palace.
 I plan on visiting the palace again but definitely not during summer!

-(Photo of the back of the palace, the only place where photos are allowed.)
+(Photos of the back of the palace, the only part where photos are allowed.)

 Garden Highlights Tour

 This time ticketed tour is 2 hours and 15 min. after the visit of the self-guided tour of the State Rooms.
 Although I had a lovely walk around the gardens and a peek at the tennis court with our guide, I thought I could have skipped this £9 extra tour.
 At the same time, I don’t regret this tour and I loved the rose garden.
 By the way, no photos allowed in the garden.

 Update (2018): When I finished the State Rooms tour last year, I noticed that we saw a lot more of the garden but maybe it was the first time I’d seen that side since the Garden Highlights covers the other side.

 The Queen’s Gallery